MidgardOS/midgardos.github.io/docs/MidgardOS/BasicSystem/GNUMPC64bit.md

 ## Configuration

-To configure GNU MPC 64-bit for install into our cross-compilation root, run the following command:
+To configure GNU MPC 64-bit for install into the build root, run the following command:

 ```bash
 ./configure --prefix=/usr           \